 For some it just means scraping through their degree by the skin of their teeth as they juggle study, work and family.

 Whatever thriving and wellbeing means to you, I reckon I have got something on this blog to help you out.

 We also develop and distribute a whole range of handouts which we call our Self-Help Library on various topics relevant to students.
-These can be obtained online or hard copies can be accessed at the service (J11 on the campus map)

 We delve into topics related to what it means to have a good student experience.
 For example, in 2019 we started putting out the ‘Getting off to a good start‘ guide for new students which covers good study skills as well as self-care.

 Basically, I spend hours perusing the psychological and self-help literature and keeping track of useful resources in order to find stuff I think can make your life better.